ENGAGING · CHALLENGING · REWARDING

 Attendance Policy

 We at The Shakespeare Theatre believe that commitment and dedication are crucial components of the theatre education experience.
-Shakespeare Corps members are held to the same high standards as the rest of our company.
+Summer Shakespeare Academy members are held to the same high standards as the rest of our company.
 Each student must attend all classes, workshops, and rehearsals, and must be on time.
 Students may not arrive late or leave early.
 All students will be involved in the rehearsal of a piece to be performed at the end of each session, and their absence will impair the work of the group as a whole.
 Students will be excused only for serious illnesses, legitimate family emergencies, or pre-arranged conflicts.

 Food Policy